-The City of Swainsboro encourages its citizens to participate in its regularly scheduled City Council Meetings to ask questions regarding the drinking water or any other service.
-If interested, please call City Hall for information on the next meeting.
+The City of Swainsboro encourages its citizens to participate in its regularly scheduled City Council meetings to ask questions regarding drinking water or any other service.
+If interested, please call City Hall at 478.237.7025 for information on the next meeting.